 “What do you want me to say?”
 The doctor asked in earnest, and after a brief awkward pause, he snapped.
 “OK, here’s my best guess: a butterfly flapped its wings in the rainforest, which made an orangutan fart, which caused a shift in wind pressure, that created a tsunami that devistatingly hit Japan, which in turn forced radioactive energy from a damaged nuclear power plant there to seep into the air and water all the way over 5000 miles to Los Angeles California, which then affected everyone here in the Golden State, which explains the weird half-naked dude holding the snake in Santa Monica all the time, and why an undead imaginary creature got diabetes and ended up in my hospital.
 Does that about cover it?”

 “Choo impudent veasel!
 I should kill choo!”
 Dracula snarled.

 “Go ahead… you’d be doing me a favor,” The doctor deadpanned.
 “I have nobody in my life and never have.
 My life is loveless.
 All of my pets have left me after less than 2 weeks, just straight up escaped one way or another.
 Plants in my apartment are dead.
 My last one night stand left me midway thru my third stroke… had to wrap that one up manually, if ya know what I mean.
 Is my inner Bob Ross painting you a vivid enough picture here?
 So do it!
 END ME!”
-The doctor finished with pathetic yelp.
+The doctor finished with a pathetic yelp.

 “Vuck that shit, too much drama,” the Hoover of hemoglobin lamented.
 “Let me buy choo a drink… I could use a new underling.”

 “You’d do that for me?”

-“More like do it too choo, but same diff,” the blood sucker corrected his new minion-elect.
+“More like do it to choo, but same diff,” the bloodsucker corrected his new minion-elect.
 Dracula put his hand around Harker’s shoulder and squeezed him tight, like you would a close friend, and said, “now let’s go take avay choor villpower and make choo my new play toy.”